Homegear/Homegear-Doc/Homegear/source/communication_protocols.rst

 * Setting variables and configuration parameters
 * Call of all RPC methods
 * TLS support
-* Support for authentication with user name password
+* Support for authentication with username and password
 * Support for certificate authentication

 Configuration